Grumpy Finance (GRUMPY) Price Reaches $0.0000

-Grumpy Finance (GRUMPY) traded flat against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on June 13th.
-Over the last week, Grumpy Finance has traded flat against the U.S. dollar.
-One Grumpy Finance coin can now be purchased for about $0.0000 or 0.00000000 BTC on major exchanges.
-Grumpy Finance has a total market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
+Grumpy Finance (GRUMPY) traded flat against the US dollar during the 1 day period ending at 19:00 PM ET on June 14th.
+One Grumpy Finance coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+In the last week, Grumpy Finance has traded flat against the US dollar.
+Grumpy Finance has a total market capitalization of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.